sraja2911/GBM_tissue_identification_pipeline/README.md

 6. Entropy filtering

-7. Tiles identified
+7. Tiles or ROI identified

-II.
-Necrotic and MicroVascular proliferation (MVP) identification  pipeline All the above identified tissues will be used for
+# II.
+Necrotic and MicroVascular proliferation (MVP) identification  pipeline

+All the above identified tissues/tiles will be used for

 1. An automatic cell segmentation, with cell-profile count with Decision tree will be implemented for the Necrosis ("cellular Pseudopalisades") identification
 2. Spatial image filtering, statistical techniques on MVP identification
 DSA_viewer plug-in will be used for ground truth annotations on these images.
 Histoclassifier (TensorFlow based Layer multi classifier, will be customized to suit).